FOR IMMEDIATE RELEASE

 Rep. Steineke Votes to Protect Wisconsinites with Pre-Existing Conditions

-MADISON – Early this morning, Assembly Majority Leader Jim Steineke (R-Kaukauna) joined his Republican colleagues in a vote to protect healthcare coverage of Wisconsinites with pre-existing conditions.
-An amended version of Assembly Bill 365 passed the Wisconsin State Assembly on a party line vote of 62-35.
+MADISON – Assembly Majority Leader Jim Steineke (R-Kaukauna) joined his Republican colleagues this evening to pass legislation that protects healthcare coverage of Wisconsinites with pre-existing conditions.
+A similar measure was passed out of the Assembly on a party vote during the 2017-18 legislative session, but failed to garner the support it needed to become law.
+An amended version of Assembly Bill 1 passed the Wisconsin State Assembly on a bipartisan vote of 76-19.